 [edit] Statistical Markers and Notes

-Although a huge star, Alex Rodriguez's highest single-season Adjusted OPS to date is 176 in 2007, which places him only 211th (tied with 18 others) among season marks.
+Although a huge star, Alex Rodriguez's highest single-season Adjusted OPS was 176 in 2007, which places him only 211th (tied with 18 others) among season marks.

 He reached the 400 home run level at the age of 30, a rare achievement, then became the youngest player to hit 500 home runs when he connected off Kyle Davies of the Kansas City Royals on August 4, 2007; Jimmie Foxx had been the fastest to 500 HR before Rodriguez.
 He also became the third player to reach the 500 plateau as a Yankee, after Babe Ruth and Mickey Mantle.
-He was still the youngest to do so when he hit number 600 in 2010.
+He was still the youngest to do so when he hit number 600 in 2010, but injuries began to slow down his progression up the all-time ladder at that point.

-He is one of only four 40/40 players in Major League Baseball history (i.e. hitting 40 or more home runs and stealing 40 or more bases in a season), along with Jose Canseco, Barry Bonds and Alfonso Soriano.
+He is one of only five 40/40 players in Major League Baseball history (i.e. hitting 40 or more home runs and stealing 40 or more bases in a season), along with Jose Canseco, Barry Bonds, Alfonso Soriano and Ronald Acuña Jr.

-As a mark of how extraordinary a player A-Rod is, the similarity scores method shows virtually no player similar to him.
+As a mark of how extraordinary a player A-Rod was, the similarity scores method shows virtually no player similar to him.
 No player has a score as high as 800 out of 1000, the highest being Manny Ramirez at 799.
-Eight of the ten players on the list at his age are Hall of Famers, and the other two (Ken Griffey and Sammy Sosa) were huge stars who stand an excellent chance of election.
+Eight of the ten players on the list at his age are Hall of Famers, and the other two (Ken Griffey, who was elected on the first ballot, and Sammy Sosa) a huge star who would likely have been elcted were it not for allegations of PED use, something that derailed A-Rod's own Hall of Fame case.

 [edit] Steroids

-Jose Canseco, in a book written in 2007, claimed he had introduced Rodriguez to a steroids distributor but didn't state that Rodriguez had bought anything.
+The first significant accusation came in the book Juiced written by Jose Canseco in 2007, in which the retired slugger claimed he had introduced Rodriguez to a steroids distributor but didn't state that Rodriguez had bought anything.

 In December 2007, Katie Couric of CBS' Sixty Minutes interviewed A-Rod about performance-enhancing drugs, among other topics.
 He then stated that he had never taken any performance-enhancing substance, nor had felt pressure to take any because some of his peers may have been.